garr3ttmjo/Writeups/Belkasoft CTF - March 2021/README.md

   Mon Dec 31 1979 23:00:00,1765,m...,r/rrwxrwxrwx,0,0,108663-128-4,"/Users/anit.ghosh/AppData/Local/Google/Chrome/User Data/SSLErrorAssistant/7/_metadata/verified_contents.json"
 ```
 ### MFT
 MFT stands for Master File Table and contains records of all of the files within an NTFS volume.
-Being able to parse this data to find information on the file you are looking for is very valaubleto an investigator.
+Being able to parse this data to find information on the file you are looking for is very valauble to an investigator.

 I gave the example earlier on how to extract the $MFT file with icat (icat -o 1126400 SUSPECT.raw 0-128-6 > MFT.raw).
 Now to parse it using the ntfs_parser script from ntfs_dfir.
 This tool can parse other important ntfs artifacts as well.
 ```